jordanlesich/codecause/README.md

 Becuase of the massive package size of Firebase, I tried to keep the packages as minimalistic as possible.

-- Create React App (Hooks),
+- Create React App (Hooks, Context),
-- Context,
 - Styled Components,
 - React Router,
 - Firebase Auth,